BrockDSL/Introduction-to-AI-Tools/README.md

 - **Data** - Data is information that is used for analysis or decision making.
 (Big Data, Training Data)
   - **Big Data** - Big Data is a term used for large or complex datasets that are too large to analyze or process via traditional means.
 This type of data is also often continually growing, adding to the complexity of working with it.
   - **Training Data** -  Training Data is any data that is used to train a machine learning model or an algorithm.
 The type, quantity, and quality of the training data determines what outputs the model or algorithm will be capable of producing.
-- **Generative AI**
-- **Large Language Model** (LLM)
+- **Generative AI** - Generative AI is the term used for deep learning models that create new content as its output.
+ChatGPT and Dream.ai are both tools that can be described as Generative AI.
 - **Machine Learning** - A type of AI focused on algorithms that allow computers to learn from data to the point that they can make assumptions or "generalizations".
 This allows computers to perform more complex tasks without explicit instructions or data.
   - **Deep Learning** - Deep Learning is a method of Machine Learning focused on identifying complex patterns from multiple data sources to train neural networks, make predictions, and identify trends across all data sources.
   - **Neural Network** - Neural Networks are a type of Machine Learning modeled after the human brain.
 This method focuses on creating nodes with pathways connecting them to create vast networks of interconnected data allowing for "intelligent" decision making.
-- **Natural Language Processing**
+  - **Large Language Model** - Large Language Models (often referred to as LLM's) are tools that are able to process large datasets (generally "Big Data" datasets) of text to generate text based results.
+Often the output of LLM's is in the form of human-sounding responses or ideas.
+- **Natural Language Processing** - Natural Language Processing (often reffered to as NLP) is a general term to describe AI algorithms and models that give computers the ability to understand human language.
 -
 - **Sentiment Analysis** (Opinion Mining)
 - **Token** (Tokenization)